 In February 1881, Henry McCall Jr. sold Ellarslie to George Farlee for $25,000.
 Seven years later, in September of 1888, the city of Trenton acquired the property from Farlee for $50,000, which also included the surrounding 80 acres, which would become the city’s first public park, Cadwalader Park, designed by the father of landscape architecture, Frederick Law Olmsted.

 The City of Trenton opened the first museum here in 1889, closing several years later.
 Ellarslie has been a restaurant, ice cream parlor and monkey house.
-The building itself has been home to several noted Trenton families over the years, and in 1971 renovations began to create the Trenton City Museum.
+The building itself has been home to several noted Trenton families over the years, and in 1971 Trenton City Council passed a resolution to create the Trenton City Museum.

 The Trenton City Museum opened in 1978 in Ellarslie Mansion with an exhibition from our permanent collection of Trenton cultural history.
 Ellarslie Mansion is included in the National Registry of Historic Places.

 Today the Trenton City Museum is owned and maintained by the City of Trenton.
 Programs are made possible in part by the Mercer County Cultural and Heritage Commission through funding from the Mercer County Board of Chosen Freeholders, and the New Jersey State Council on the Arts/Department of State, a partner agency of the National Endowment of the Arts and the Geraldine R. Dodge Foundation.

 All programs and additional support are provided by the Trenton Museum Society.